 Best Man Wedding Speech Etiquette

-- Traditionally the best man also reads out messages from friends and family who couldn’t attend but that’s becoming less common.
+- Traditionally the best man reads out messages from friends and family who couldn’t attend but that’s becoming less common.
 Speak to the groom about what he wants to do but push for these updates to be done privately (generally they’re not very funny and it becomes a bit tedious).

 - Make sure you keep all the humour granny friendly.
 Do not include ‘in-jokes’, talk of exes or anything edgy.
 Saucy is fine but beware – there may be children attending.

-- No matter how rich your material or how funny you think your speech is, keep it less than ten minutes.
+- No matter how rich your material or how funny you think your speech is, keep it to less than ten minutes.
 ‘That was a brilliant speech but I really wish it was longer’ has never been said.

 - Some etiquette books say a best man shouldn’t toast the bride and groom as this has already been done by the father of the bride.
 In reality however (and according to Debretts which is good enough for us) the best man usually toasts ‘Mr and Mrs [newlywed’s Surname]’ and might announce the cutting of the cake.